-However, the very first fortifications have most probably been built by pirates occupying the peninsula in 3rd century BC and later replaced and improved into Byzantine and Roman fortifications over the centuries.
+However, the very first fortifications were probably built by pirates occupying the peninsula in the 3rd century BC and later replaced and improved into Byzantine and Roman fortifications over the centuries.
 The latest Seljuk Alanya castle is app.
-250m over the sea level and its walls have great 6,5km in length.
+250m above sea level and its walls are 6,5km in length.
 There used to be 140 towers along the walls and around 400 cisterns in the castle.

-The fortifications formed a three separated divisions – one for the sultan and his family, one for the army and one for the ordinary people.
-During the Ottoman era the Alanya castle was used only for defensive purposes and there were many private villas built within the fortress in the 19th century.
+The fortifications formed three separate divisions – one for the sultan and his family, one for the army, and one for the ordinary people.
+During the Ottoman period, the Alanya castle was used only for defensive purposes and there were many private villas built within the fortress in the 19th century.

-The castle serves today as an open air museum.
-The entrance to the museum is at the very top of the castle and except the fortifications and ruins there are great views from the castle as well.
-Approximately 15 minutes by walk following the signs “Ehmedek” you will arrive to another part of the castle with great views over both – the Cleopatra Beach on the western side and the old harbour on the eastern side of the castle.
-A big part is opened to public so you can easily walk the fortifications and lovely historical streets of the Alanya castle without any charge.
+The castle serves today as an open-air museum.
+The entrance to the museum is at the very top of the castle and except for the fortifications and ruins, there are great views from the castle as well.
+Approximately 15 minutes by walk following the signs “Ehmedek” you will arrive at another part of the castle with great views over both – Cleopatra Beach on the western side and the old harbor on the eastern side of the castle.
+A big part is opened to the public so you can easily walk the Alanya castle’s fortifications and lovely historical streets without any charge.

-At the moment It is possible to get on teleferic and discover the castle area.
-For more imformation about teleferic go to: http://www.visitalanya.com/teleferic-ready-use-alanya/
+It is possible to get on teleferic and discover the castle area.
+For more information about teleferic go to: http://www.visitalanya.com/teleferic-ready-use-alanya/

 - There are nice local restaurants, souvenir shops, craftsmen places on the castle streets

 - There is a buffet and toilet at the castle